code4it-dev/c4it-hugo/content/csharp-tip/036-create-custom-csharp-attributes/index.md

 }
 ```

-Ideally, the class name should end with the suffix `-Attribute`: in this way, you can use the attibute using the short form `[ApplicationModule]` rather than using the whole class name, like `[ApplicationModuleAttribute]`.
+Ideally, the class name should end with the suffix `-Attribute`: in this way, you can use the attribute using the short form `[ApplicationModule]` rather than using the whole class name, like `[ApplicationModuleAttribute]`.
 In fact, C# attributes can be resolved by convention.

 Depending on the expected usage, a custom attribute can have one or more constructors and can expose one or more properties.
 In this example, I created a constructor that accepts an enum.
 I can then use this attribute by calling `[ApplicationModule(Module.Cart)]`.

-## Define where a custom attribute can be applied
+## Define where a Custom Attribute can be applied

 Have a look at the attribute applied to the class definition: